hwcoe/hwcoe-ufl/Readme.md

 Changelog
 ---------
+### 2.6.0
+- Provide "Remove content container" option for Members Only and No Sidebars or Widgets page templates
+	- Move Page Options ACF field group from local PHP into synchronized JSON

 ### 2.5.0
 - Remove default archive widget from post sidebar
 	- Change default archive widget in archive template from dropdown to list